LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 #### Additional methods

-To increase your application's performance, you can override the following function: `verifyAgainstTransactions`.

 The BaseTransaction provides the default implementation of the methods revolving around the signatures.
 As your application matures you can provide the custom ways of how your a transaction's signature is derived: `sign`, `getBytes`.

 You can find the complete documentation of the BaseTransaction API, as well as all of the default transactions extending it